Reducing the CNOT count for Clifford+T circuits on NISQ architectures

 \subsection{Related work}

-There have been quite a number of works that deal with the problem of CNOT optimization without taking into account the connectivity constraints imposed by the underlying hardware architecture.
-Some of them can be found in \cite{2002_IKY, 2002_SPMH, 2008_PMH, 2009_SM, 2014_oD, 2014_WGMA, 2018_AAM}.
+There have been quite a number of works that deal with the problem of CNOT optimization without taking into account the connectivity constraints imposed by the underlying hardware architecture, for example, \cite{2002_IKY, 2002_SPMH, 2008_PMH, 2009_SM, 2014_oD, 2014_WGMA, 2018_AAM}.

 Some authors~\cite{2019_LDX, 2016_PS, 2016_WKWRCD, 2019_IRIMC, 2020_IRIM} use SWAP gates along with some gate commutation and transformation rules to obtain a circuit that respect connectivity constraints.
 There are algorithms that take advantage of the restricted topology such as 1D linear nearest neighbor (\cite{2011_MY, 2011_HNYN, 2011_SWD, 2011_CSC, 2013_SSP, 2015_RD}), hypercubic \cite{2017_B} which rely on classical sorting networks and 2D grid (\cite{2014_SSP, 2015_LWD, 2016_WKWRCD, 2017_RB}).
 Some algorithms that work on general topology for NISQ devices are \cite{2018_ZPW, 2017_BC, 2018_SSCP, 2019_LDX, 2019_CDDetal, 2019_WBZ}.
 Broadly, these algorithms use qubit mapping technique to search for the optimal placement of SWAP gates and qubits.
 The search space scales exponentially for exact algorithms such as~\cite{2018_VDRF, 2019_MJCM}, making them impractical for large NISQ devices.
-Thus, some authors~\cite{2019_CDDetal, 2018_PZW, 2019_LDX, 2021_PZW} use heuristics to reduce the search space.
+Thus, some authors~\cite{2019_CDDetal, 2019_LDX, 2021_PZW} use heuristics to reduce the search space.
 Some of these heuristics algorithms, e.g.~ \cite{2018_ZPW}, which is based on depth partitioning and $A^*$ search, are developed for specialized architectures such IBM devices.
 In \cite{2018_FA} the authors give an approach for realizing arbitrary parity-function oracles, while taking care of the underlying topology.
 It has been shown in \cite{2019_P} that the size of the resulting circuit is very sensitive to the original placement of the logical qubits on the device.

-Steiner trees have been used to reduce the CNOT-count while mapping quantum circuits over $\{\CNOT\}$ gates \cite{2019_WHYetal} and $\{\CNOT, R_Z\}$ gates \cite{2020_NGM,2019_KdG} to an arbitrary topology.
-With a similar goal of reducing the size of linear reversible CNOT circuits the authors in \cite{2020_dBBVMA} reduced the problem to a well-known cryptographic problem - the syndrome decoding problem.
-In \cite{2020_T} the author achieves some improvement over \cite{2019_KdG} for the synthesis of linear reversible circuits, by designing a qubit routing procedure that gives a different permutation of the output qubits.Steiner trees have also been used by \cite{2019_WHYetal} to red
+To reduce CNOT-count, Steiner trees have been used in \cite{2019_KdG, 2020_NGM, 2019_WHYetal, 2020_T}, while in \cite{2020_dBBVMA} the problem is reduced to a well-known cryptographic problem - the syndrome decoding problem.